-As of December 31, 2023, we had 23 full-time employees, one part-time employee and one full-time consultant.
-Among those, four had M.D. or Ph.D. degrees, two are Certified Public Accountants, and one has a J.D. degree.
-Of these full-time employees and consultants, 18 are engaged in research and development activities.
+As of December 31, 2024, we had 25 full-time employees plus 1 employee on leave of absence, zero part-time employees and zero full-time consultants.
+Among those employees, 2 had M.D. and 4 had Ph.D. degrees, 2 are Certified Public Accountants, and 1 has a J.D. degree.
+Of these full-time employees, 18 are engaged in research and development activities.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement.
 We consider our relationship with our employees to be good.